vmware-labs/reconciler-runtime/README.md

 ### Time

-Reconcilers that capture timestamps can be natoriously difficult to test, as the output will be different for every execution.
+Reconcilers that capture timestamps can be notoriously difficult to test, as the output will be different for every execution.
 While we don't have a time machine, reconciler-runtime provides an alterate API to fetch the current time within a reconciler. [`rtime.RetrieveTime(context.Context)`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/time#RetrieveTime) can be used within a reconciler to get the [`time.Time`](https://pkg.go.dev/time#Time) when the reconciler request started processing.
-The value returned is guarenteed to remain stable for the lifespan of the reconcile request.
+The value returned is guaranteed to remain stable for the lifespan of the reconcile request.
 Calls to [`time.Now`](https://pkg.go.dev/time#Now) will continue to return an up to date timestamp.

 Reconciler tests can seed this timestamp by defining the [`Now`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTestCase.Now) field on the test case.
 The reconciler will be run with the desired time instead of "now".
 The timestamp set on the test case can also be used in the expectations to pin values that would otherwise float.